superg3m/ckit/README.md

 Next course of action is to remove all memory allocation tracking, the way I did it was really bad so its hard to actually keep working on anything.

-This is not done yet I need to fix the arena stuff also get rid of arenas all together for right now lmao
+need to think about refactoring the header system and maybe change the way I do pointer math